-Robert L. Van Nostrand has served as a Director since October 2006.
-Since January 2010, he has been Executive Vice President and Chief Financial Officer of Aureon Laboratories, Inc., a life sciences company focused on predictive and personalized cancer diagnostics.
-From July 2007 until September 2008, Mr. Van Nostrand served as Executive Vice President and Chief Financial Officer of AGI Dermatics, Inc. Mr. Van Nostrand was with OSI Pharmaceuticals, Inc. from 1986 to 2007, serving as Senior Vice President and Chief Compliance Officer from May 2005 until July 2007, and as the Vice President and Chief Financial Officer from 1996 through 2005.
+Robert L. Van Nostrand is a consultant who has served as a Director since October 2006.
+From January 2010 to July 2010, he was Executive Vice President and Chief Financial Officer of Aureon Laboratories, Inc. From July 2007 until September 2008, Mr. Van Nostrand served as Executive Vice President and Chief Financial Officer of AGI Dermatics, Inc. Mr. Van Nostrand was with OSI Pharmaceuticals, Inc. from 1986 to 2007, serving as Senior Vice President and Chief Compliance Officer from May 2005 until July 2007, and as the Vice President and Chief Financial Officer from 1996 through 2005.
 Prior to joining OSI, Mr. Van Nostrand was in a managerial position with Touche Ross & Co. (currently Deloitte and Touche).
-Mr. Van Nostrand serves on the Board of Directors and is Chairman of the Audit Committee of both Apex Bioventures, Inc. (since 2006) and Achillion Pharmaceuticals, Inc. (since 2007).
+Mr. Van Nostrand serves on the Board of Directors and is Chairman of the Audit Committee of Achillion Pharmaceuticals, Inc. (since 2007), and served on the Board of Directors and as Chair of the Audit Committee of Apex Bioventures, Inc. from 2006 to 2009.
 Mr. Van Nostrand received a B.S. in Accounting from Long Island University, New York, completed advanced management studies at the Wharton School, and he is a Certified Public Accountant.
 The Board believes that the Company is very fortunate to have Mr. Van Nostrand serve as a Director and as Chairman of our Audit Committee because of the depth of his experience and expertise in financial reporting and corporate compliance, as well as his operational experience.

 Joseph D. Hill has served as our Chief Financial Officer since April 2008.
 From 2004 until joining the Company, Mr. Hill served as Senior Vice President, Chief Financial Officer at Amicas, Inc., an independent provider of radiology image and information management solutions.
 Prior to that, from 2003 to 2004 he was Vice President and Chief Financial Officer at Dirig Software, a privately held provider of application performance management software systems.
 From 2000 to 2003, Mr. Hill served as Vice President, Chief Financial Officer and Director of Maconomy, a publicly traded provider of web-based business management solutions.
-Mr. Hill serves on the Board of Directors of Amicas, Inc. Mr. Hill has a B.S. from Bryant College and an M.S.F. from Bentley College.
+Mr. Hill has a B.S. from Bryant College and an M.S.F. from Bentley College.